 It is safe to say that our cultural competence was stunted until we developed meaningful and honest relationships with people of other races with whom we could talk openly and candidly.
-These kinds of relationships obviously didn't happen overnight.
-It takes time and often a bit of risk to venture into areas that are uncomfortable.
+These kinds of relationships didn't happen overnight.
+It takes time and a bit of risk to venture into uncomfortable areas of conversation.
 One of the most freeing things you can do is accept in advance that you might say something offensive.
-Ask your friends to be honest with you and extend you lots of grace.
+Ask these friends to be honest with you and extend you lots of grace.